The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Good and bad dissections of the hypersimplex and the amplituhedron

 \section{Good and bad dissections of the hypersimplex and the amplituhedron}

-Among all possible positroidal dissections, there are some with particularly nice features, which we will call ``good'', as well as others with rather unpleasant properties.
-We show below examples of both a good and a bad dissection. \begin{example} Let us study the following triangulation of $\mathcal{A}_{6,2,2}$:
+Among all possible positroid dissections, there are some with particularly nice features, which we will call ``good'', as well as others with rather unpleasant properties.
+We show below examples of both a good and a bad dissection. \begin{example} Let us study the following tiling of $\mathcal{A}_{6,2,2}(Z)$:

 with